bg-write/candyfloss-flask/README.md

 ### The Code Itself

-Candyfloss follows [Google's Python style guide](https://google.github.io/styleguide/pyguide.html) as closely as possibly.
+Candyfloss follows [Google's Python style guide](https://google.github.io/styleguide/pyguide.html) as closely as possible.
 This involves the following:

-- Using `pylint` for code linting (> pip install pylint)
+- Using `pylint` for code linting
-- Using `yapf` for auto-formatting (> pip install yapf)
+- Using `yapf` for auto-formatting
 - Including Google's settings file for Vim and `pylintrc`

 ### Accessibility